Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 If you want to save the 12.5 US$ bus ticket from Machu Picchu back to Aguas Calientes you can use the backpackers trail through the forest again (75 min.)
 Just before arriving at the bridge you will pass by the museum of Machu Picchu.
 This museum isn’t really worth its 20 soles entrance fee, since most of the information and pictures can be found on the internet and/ or have been told to you by your guide in the Sacred Valley or at Machu Picchu.

-To avoid the busy crowd on the site of Machu Picchu you can take an early train from Poroy or Ollantaytambo to Aguas Calientes.
+To avoid the busy crowd on your Machu Picchu tour you can take an early train from Poroy or Ollantaytambo to Aguas Calientes.
 Eat an early lunch and then hike in 2 hours from A.C.to the entrance of Machu Picchu.
 Enter the site at 14:00 h and stay until it closes at around 18:00 h.
-This last hour it will be quite at the site and you can enjoy the view of the ancient Inca structures in the soft afternoon light.
+This last hour it will be quiete at the site and you can enjoy the view of the ancient Inca structures in the soft afternoon light.

 It will also be easier to get a good deal with one of the guides, since they likely already earned their share in the morning turn.

-The ticket price to only enter the archaeological site of Machu Picchu is at the moment around 70 US$!
-To climb either the Huayna Picchu, or Machu Picchu Mountain, you pay 15 US$ extra.
+The ticket price to only enter the archaeological site of Machu Picchu is at the moment of writing 152 Soles.
+To climb either the Huayna Picchu, or Machu Picchu Mountain, you buy a special ticket for 200 Soles!
 If you want to know if there are still tickets available for Machu Picchu, Huayana Picchu and/ or the Classic Inca Trail, you can visit their official website: www.machupicchu.gob.pe

 More information about the different Inca Trails you can find on: Selection of Inca Trails